Performance, nature, respect

 Immunity as a way to trust natural defenses

 Where shall we begin?
-First, we will attempt to support the animal immunity, by activating a positive immune response in the animal’s body.
+First, we will attempt to support animal immunity, by activating a positive immune response in the animal’s body.
 This relates to the natural defense mechanisms that ruminants deploy against internal parasites in their environment.
-The success of this action will depend on the upkeep of a continuous contact with the parasite at a moderate level, and by the supply of a balanced diet.
-Remember that we must intervene at the right time of the parasite’s life cycle.
+The success of this action will depend on the upkeep of continuous contact with the parasite at a moderate level, and by the supply of a balanced diet.
+Remember that we must intervene at the right time in the parasite’s life cycle.
 Indeed, animal immunity takes several months to build up.
 It eventually results in the production of specific antibodies against the parasites at stake.

 How can we maintain a good balance between the parasite and the animal host?